Testing your blood glucose1

-Your A1C test result will not show the daily effects of food choices and your activity.
-A blood glucose meter is the best way to observe and track the immediate effects of food choices and activity on your blood glucose levels.
-This allows you to take immediate action to bring your glucose levels within range if needed.
-Your doctor will also rely upon your blood glucose meter results, in addition to your A1c test result, to assess and adjust your treatment regimen.
+Your A1C test result will not show the daily effects of food choices and activity on your blood glucose levels.
+A blood glucose meter is a good way to test and track the immediate effects of food, activity and other changes in your blood glucose levels.
+This allows you to take immediate action to bring your glucose levels within range as recommended by your doctor.
+Your doctor may also rely on your blood glucose meter results, in addition to your A1c test result, to assess and adjust your treatment plan.

 When to test* and what to look for – a practical guide

-Use this simple chart to remind you when to test and what to observe to help you manage your blood glucose level on a daily basis, especially if you take insulin for your diabetes.
+Use this simple chart to help guide you on when to test and what to observe to help you manage your blood glucose levels on a daily basis, especially if you take insulin for your diabetes.